strickyak/coco-shelf/README.md

 That will do a `git pull` in each repo.

-If you want to use a new version of one of the tarballed potions, change the version number in `conf.mk` and type `make`.
+If you want to use a new version of one of the tarballed portions, change the version number in `conf.mk` and type `make`.
 It should fetch it.